-In the budding realm of esports, nestled in the obscurity of turn-based games, is the arena of competitive Pokémon.
-Here, uncertainty runs rampant as each turn of every battle is determined by luck.
-Naturally, people are quick to complain that the game is a glorified crapshoot.
+In a distant corner of esports, luck remains an integral mechanic.
+Fluke and chance built into its very code, competitive Pokémon demands you get cozy with the odds—fortuity looms, for better or worse.
+Naturally, players are quick to complain the game is a glorified crapshoot.
 They’re not wrong.
 It is a crapshoot.
 Then again, so is life.
 And much like life, competitive Pokémon is all the more for it.

 The Problem With Luck (Do You Feel Lucky, Punk?)

 The problem with luck in Pokémon is how far it reaches.
 RNG (random number generation) governs a long list of variables, including damage, accuracy, and status conditions, which makes for the unsavory truth that matches are often won and lost on a whimsy.
 A critical hit or a freeze is devastating in most contexts, and both are entirely symptoms of luck.
 (There are ways to manipulate crit chance, but they’re too novel to mention.)

 So it’s no wonder Pokémon has failed to gain traction as an esport.
 Beginners excitedly jump into the fray only to be beaten by factors beyond their control.
 Frustrated, they condemn competitive play to be unfair and erratic before storming back to Pokémon GO.
 Nobody blames them.